 The functions of government thus carefully defined once should be periodically updated to eliminate those that are no longer needed or that are beyond its capabilities.
-Periodic functional reviews should identify areas for the government to withdraw from through downward decentralization, privatization, outsourcing or simple G Periodic functional reviews should identify areas for the government to withdraw from through downward decentralization, privatization, outsourcing or simple elimination elimination.
+Periodic functional reviews should identify areas for the government to withdraw from through downward decentralization, privatization, outsourcing or simple elimination.
 Indeed, such periodic reviews and reassessments, a critical function of a modern government, deserve much more attention in India.